TimBstn/fantasy_football/README.md

 The research delves into both offensive and defensive dimensions, unraveling the intricate interplay between various performance metrics and postseason success.
 Through systematic examination and hypothesis testing, the study aims to contribute valuable insights into the nuanced dynamics that separate playoff-bound teams from those falling short.

 Key objectives include identifying statistically significant indicators and elucidating their impact on playoff qualification.
-By employing PCA and XGBoost, the paper seeks to distill complex datasets into their essential components, offering a clearer understanding of the critical variables at play.
+By employing PCA and XGBoost, the project seeks to distill complex datasets into their essential components, offering a clearer understanding of the critical variables at play.
 This research not only sheds light on the relative importance of different offensive and defensive metrics but also provides a holistic perspective on the role of special teams and kicking in determining playoff success.

 The findings of this study are expected to provide NFL analysts, coaches, and enthusiasts with actionable insights, enabling more informed decision-making and strategic planning.
 Furthermore, the methodology employed in this research may serve as a template for similar analyses in other sports contexts, contributing to the broader field of sports analytics.